deepanshs/mrsimulator/docs/user_guide/spin_system/spin_system.rst

     )

 The *isotope* key holds the spin isotope, here given a value of *2H*.
 The *isotropic_chemical_shift* is the isotropic chemical shift of the site isotope, :math:`^2\text{H}`, here given as *4.1 ppm*.
-We have additionally defined an optional *shielding_symmetric* key, whose value is a second-rank traceless symmetric nuclear shielding tensor.
+We have additionally defined an optional *shielding_symmetric* key, whose value is a second-rank traceless symmetric nuclear shielding tensor represented by a :ref:`sy_api` object.

 .. note::
   We parameterize a SymmetricTensor using the Haeberlen convention with parameters *zeta* and *eta*,